 (1) psychotherapy and skills training components of children's therapeutic services and supports under section 256B.0943;

 (2) mental health behavioral aide services as defined in section 256B.0943, subdivision 1, paragraph (l);

 (3) home and community-based waiver services;

 (4) mental health residential treatment; and

 (5) room and board costs as defined in section 256I.03, subdivision 6.

-The commissioner shall establish a single daily per-client encounter rate for intensive treatment in foster care services.
+The commissioner shall establish a single daily per-client encounter rate for children's intensive behavioral health services.
 The rate must be constructed to cover only eligible services delivered to an eligible recipient by an eligible provider, as prescribed in subdivision 1, paragraph (b).